ZSipOs-Box

 How can this be prevented?

-Why tap-proofed?
+Why tap-proof?

 What does Open Source mean?